graelo/pumas/README.md

 `powermetrics` is used to measure the following:

+ - ❌ CPU usage via `powermetrics` (removed: incorrect on M2)
-  - CPU/GPU utilization via active residency
+- GPU utilization via active residency
-  - CPU/GPU frequency
+- CPU & GPU frequency
 - Package/CPU/GPU/ANE energy consumption

-`psutil` is used to measure the following:
+`sysinfo` crate is used to measure the following:

-  - memory and swap usage
+- per-cluster CPU utilization
+- per-core CPU utilization (planned)

 `sysctl` is used to measure the following:

 - CPU name
 - CPU core counts

 `system_profiler` is used to measure the following:

 - GPU core count

 Some information is guesstimate and hardcoded as there doesn't seem to be a official source for it on the system:

-  - CPU/GPU TDP
+- CPU, GPU & ANE max power draw

 ## License